 - Once you’re familiar with this, you can continue to the next step.

 Before draining the hot tub, it’s very recommended to clean the line first because it’s a place where all dirt and contaminants build up inside the layer of biofilm on the plumbing system.

 - First, while turning on the jets, add a line cleaner product according to the manufacturer’s direction.

 - Based on the direction, let the cleaner stays for a while to circulate through the plumbing system thoroughly.

-(You may also like these: How to Shock a Hot Tub with These 6 Quick Guides)
+(You may also like these: How to Vacuum Pool with Sand Filter Manually with Only 6 Steps)